FallaSee-Team/FallaSee/README.md

 DistilBERT | 0.71 |
 Deberta  | 0.76  |

+Our model used in the webapp is Deberta, you can find [here](https://huggingface.co/kathixx/fallacy-deberta-model).

-## Web Application
+### Web Application

-The Web App has been build using Flask and Vue.js.
+The Webapp has been build using Flask and Vue.js.
 It only runs locally at the moment.

+## Repo Structure:
+- **backend**
+    - **additional**: additional files, which where not used in the final product but may be useful, e. g. build pipelines with different models
+    - **data**: folder created to store the datasets, which will be created in the eda notebooks
+    - **eda**: cleaning different datasets, combining datasets and creating final datasets to train, includes also notebooks for plots and wordclouds
+    - **modeling**: main folder with files for different models: training, testing, evaluating
+    - **model**: folder to store models locally
+    - **app.py**: main flask file, which handels the incoming requestes, predicts the inputs and send the result to the frontend
+- **frontend**: Vue.js App
+- **research**: Notes about the different models we used

 ## Run